cadet/CADET-Core/doc/modelling/binding/neural_network.rst

     =
     k^{\mathrm{kin}}_{i,m}\left(c^s_{i,m} - c^{s,\ast}_{i,m}(c^p)\right).

 Thus, the neural network provides the equilibrium target, while the kinetic constant :math:`k^{\mathrm{kin}}_{i,m}` controls how fast the equilibrium state is approached.
-The kinetic parameter is configured through ``ML_KKIN``.
+The kinetic parameter is configured through ``NN_KKIN``.

 Jacobian Computation
 ********************

-The model provides an analytical Jacobian based on automatic differentiation through the neural network layers.
-The gradient with respect to the pore-phase concentration is computed via backpropagation:
+An analytical Jacobian is implemented, where the gradient with respect to the pore-phase concentration is computed as:

 **Single hidden layer:**